menu

 Setting & Lifestyle

-Overall, Stokes’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Stokes’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In Stokes, however, the average commute to work is quite long.
 On average, people spend 57.79 minutes each day getting to work, which is significantly higher than the national average.